kauri-io/archive/docs/Getting Started/an-introduction-to-smart-contracts-with-vyper.md

 ---
 title: An Introduction to Smart Contracts with Vyper
 summary: Vyper is a smart contract-oriented, pythonic programming language that targets the Ethereum Virtual Machine (EVM).
-It aims to follow the similar simplicity, security and readability principles of Python and provides the following features  Bounds and overflow checking: On array accesses as well as on arithmetic level.
-Support for signed integers and decimal fixed point numbers Decidability: It should be possible to compute a precise upper bound for the gas consumption of any function call.
+It aims to follow the similar simplicity, security and readability principles of Python and provides the following features- Bounds and overflow checking- On array accesses as well as on arithmetic level.
+Support for signed integers and decimal fixed point numbers Decidability- It should be possible to compute a precise upper bound for the gas consumption of any function call.
 Stron
 authors:
   - Kauri Team (@kauri)
 date: 2019-04-30